od-c0d3r/RuboFit-Bot/README.md

   - /start - Booting up

   - /remindme - Starting Reminders
+    - Every 40 mins reminds you to break your idle state
+    - Reminds you to drink water every so often
   - /stop - Aborting Reminders

   - /sleep - Puts RuboFit to sleep.